harryross263/Auckland-Mapper/readme.md

 ##### Road class:
- This is the other important attribute for calculating good routes - roads of a higher class are considered to be "faster" or at least "better".
+ This is the other important attribute for calculating good routes - roads of a higher class are considered to be "faster" or at least "better":
         0 : Residential
         1 : Collector
         2 : Arterial
         3 : Principal HW
         4 : Major HW

 ##### One_way:
         0 : both directions allowed
         1 : one way road, direction from beginning to end

-##### notforcar, notforpedestrians, notforbicycle
+##### notforcar, notforpedestrians, notforbicycle:
         0 : OK for this category of traffic
         1 : Not useable by this category of traffic